sendnodes-io/sendwallet/docs/integration.md

   })
 ```

-After executing, that code, the wallet will show a popup requesting the user to approve your site to connect.
+After executing that code, the wallet will show a popup requesting the user to approve your site to connect.
 The user should only have to approve your site domain once.
 You must execute `pokt_requestAccounts` on every site domain you wish integrate with POKT Wallet.

 <img src="./img/integration-connect-wallet.png" height=500 style="margin: 0 auto; display: block;">